 - Scandinavian Women: The Female Investor Meetup in Scandinavia has the purpose of getting more women into leadership and investing.
 They are aiming to increase the number of female CEOs in tech by providing support for female-founded startups.
 Their initiatives have seen an increase in the percentage for 8% in the last 8 years.

-- Adeva’s Women: The Female CEO and Co-Founder of our tech startup Adeva, Katerina Trajchevska involves many young IT women in tech.
+- Adeva’s Women: The female founder of our tech startup Adeva, Katerina Trajchevska involves many young IT women in tech.
 Through the unconventional recruitment processes at her startup, female software engineers and developers have an advantage before the competition of men.
 We are also providing mentoring programs for IT girls as part of a volunteering practice.
 In order to get a grip of our initiatives, check the Female Bootcamp 2018 call.

 - Women in Tech: The non-profit organization believes that women in tech should help each other and support professionally.
 They have a full schedule of events providing educational materials, job fairs for women and leadership awards for entrepreneurship.
 Women in tech aim to help their members make a leap from “the classroom to the boardroom”, as their motto.